 Date when the crop insurance coverage ceases for the year.
 It can be the date the crop is destroyed or harvested, the final loss adjustment, abandonment, or the calendar date contained in the Crop Provisions or Special Provisions for the end of the insurance period, or as otherwise specified in the Crop Provisions.

-Additional options which can be added to a crop insurance policy, providing additional coverage which are specific to the crop.
+Additional options which can be added to a crop insurance policy, providing additional coverage specific to the crop.

 Enterprise Unit – EU

 Units refer to a location of land, specifically, how an insured chooses to divide or group his/his land for insurance coverage.
-The enterprise unit structure allows an insured to group all insurable acreage of the same crop, in the county in which the insured has a share, together.
+The enterprise unit structure allows an insured to group all insurable acreage of the same crop, in the county he/she has a share.